 Advantage #4: Observe your performance

 The tool helps you observe and keep track of trends that are relevant to you.
 You’re not just limited to just a snapshot of what’s trending, but you can also see how a certain topic or key term is performing.
 This way, you can easily identify the volatility of any topic, and then create your strategies.
-Sometimes what happens is that you see a trend that is rising very quickly and diverts your efforts at creating your marketing strategies accordingly, but that trend drops out way before your campaigns/strategies are out.
-Observing the performance of a specific term/keyword will save you from that.
+Sometimes what happens is that you see a trend like Whatsapp marketing that is rising very quickly and diverts your efforts at creating your marketing strategies accordingly, but that trend drops out way before your campaigns/strategies are out.

 Drawback #1: Minimum traffic requirement